Updated June 6, 2018

 SSS sickness benefit will be paid by SSS.

-Can your employer use your regular leaves to cover your Special Leave Benefit?
+Can your employer use your Mandated or Statutory leaves or your Sick and Vacation leaves to cover your Special Leave Benefit?

-Your Special Leave Benefit is different from your regular leaves (e.g. sick leaves, vacation leaves, 5-day special incentive leave, parental leave for solo parents, leave for victims of violence against women).
+Your Special Leave Benefit is different from your Mandated or Statutory leaves (5-day special incentive leave, parental leave for solo parents, leave for victims of violence against women) and different from your company leaves (Sick Leave and Vacation Leave)

-In fact, if you need an extended leave, you can use your sick leave or other regular leaves in addition to your Magna Carta Special Leave Benefit.
+In fact, if you need an extended leave for your recovery, you can use your sick leave or vacation leave, in addition to your Magna Carta Special Leave Benefit.

 What if your gynecological surgery is performed during your maternity leave?